Last updated on 2026-04-01

 Program Overview

 Train to become an osteopathic manual practitioner with Sheridan's new Osteopathy degree program — the first of its kind in Canada.
-This program focuses on the principles and practices of osteopathy, a growing profession that employs a manual therapy approach to patient care, addressing a variety of injuries, illnesses, and conditions.
-Graduates will complete over 1,000 hours of supervised clinical experience, ensuring they are well-prepared for their careers.
-Students will begin working with patients in their first year under supervision in Sheridan's community clinic, gaining valuable hands-on experience from the start.
+This program focuses on the principles and practices of osteopathy, a growing profession that employs a manual therapy approach to patient care, addressing various injuries, illnesses, and conditions.
+Graduates will complete over 1,000 hours of supervised clinical experience, starting from Year 1 in Sheridan's community clinic.
+This unique program not only prepares students for a rewarding career in osteopathy but also provides a direct path into a field that is rapidly expanding.

 Program Structure

-The Honours Bachelor of Science – Osteopathy program is designed to be completed in 4 years and is located at the Davis Campus in Brampton.
-The program structure includes:
+The Honours Bachelor of Science – Osteopathy program is designed to be completed in 4 years at the Davis Campus in Brampton.
+The program includes:

 - 1,000+ hours of supervised clinical experience